 - 1 bunch greens, like spinach, Swiss chard, or collard greens

 - Melt the butter over medium heat and add the onions.
 Stir around for a few minutes over medium to high heat, then turn the heat to low, cover and ignore for 20 minutes.

 - Remove the lid, stir, and cook another 10 minutes over medium low, uncovered.
 Stir occasionally.

 - (You can caramelize the onions more quickly if you're willing to babysit them a bit more.
 You'll know they're ready when they're slightly to medium brown and much thinner than they started, almost looking sticky.)

 - Push the onions to the sides of the pan and put the fish in the center, adding more fat if necessary.
-Salt and pepper the fish filets.
+Salt and pepper the fish fillets.

-- Put the lid on the pot and cook on medium for 4 minutes (for approx. 1-inch filets).
+- Put the lid on the pot and cook on medium for 4 minutes (for approx. 1-inch fillets).

 - Deglaze the pan by adding a tablespoon of white wine or chicken stock (optional), along with the garlic and marjoram.
 Stir that around a bit, then flip the fish, salt and pepper the other side, and pour the milk or cream in around the fish.

 - Bring the cream sauce to a gentle boil, watching carefully for scalding on the bottom.

 - If you're serving over wilted greens, heat some fat in a separate pan at this point and add your greens, stirring to coat.
 Cook over low heat, covered, while you're finishing the fish.